Everyone knows that getting physical activity in is important but the idea of going to the gym stops many from even beginning an exercise regime.

 2. Are there any safety features?

 This is an important aspect that perhaps too many customers overlook.
-What safety features prevent you from getting hurt when using the home gym system?
+What safety features prevent you from getting hurt when doing a workout with the home gym system?
 Keep in mind that, were you to go to a regular gym, you would need someone to spot you when lifting and training with heavy weights.

 3. Is it practical for your home?